Fiazbhk/Brain-Tumor-Detection-Using-EfficientNetB0/README.md

-# Brain Tumor Detection Using EfficientNetB0
+# Brain Tumor Classification Using EfficientNetB0

 A deep learning system for classifying brain MRI scans into four categories using EfficientNetB0 with transfer learning.
 Deployed as an interactive web application using Streamlit.